ovh/docs/pages/platform/kubernetes-k8s/deploying-hello-world-ovh-api/guide.en-gb.md

 You're now ready to deploy your first application.

-For more details about this process, you can refer to the `Deploying an application`{.action} documentation.
+For more details about this process, you can refer to the [Deploying an application](../deployin-an-application/) documentation.